 “It’s really not!”

 “John, one day, you’re gonna be one of those screams.”

 John hung up.
-His phone rang immediately.
-Reagan was next.
-He counted his heartbeats until Bill Clinton’s saxophone ring-tone.
+His phone rang immediately, Ronald Reagan.
+John couldn’t wait for Bill Clinton’s saxophone ring-tone.

 (If you liked this, I recommend my YouTube Channel, where I’m a talking squid who gets all pretentious about pop-culture, regular culture, data-science, or whatever bull I’m on about at the moment in the name of self-therapy, like this.)